Hannibal Bridge

-The First Hannibal Bridge was the first permanent rail crossing of the Missouri River and helped establish Kansas City, Missouri, as a major city and rail center.
-The increased train traffic resulting from its construction also contributed to the building of Union Depot, the predecessor to the Kansas City Union Station.
+The First Hannibal Bridge was the first permanent rail crossing of the Missouri River opening on July 3, 1869.
+It helped establish the City of Kansas (renamed Kansas City, Missouri, in 1889) as a major city and rail center.
+In its early days, it was called the Kansas City Bridge.
+It increased area train traffic, which contributed to the building of Union Depot, the predecessor to the Kansas City Union Station.
+It was severely damaged by a tornado and replaced in virtually the same location by the Second Hannibal Bridge.

+History

 Construction started in 1867, shortly after the end of the American Civil War, and was completed in 1869.
-The completion of the bridge came after a short battle between Leavenworth, Kansas, and the town of Kansas City for the Hannibal & St. Joseph Railroad bridge.
+The bridge was built for the Hannibal & St. Joseph Railroad by the Keystone Bridge Company.
+The completion of the bridge came after a short battle between Leavenworth, Kansas, and the City of Kansas for the Hannibal & St. Joseph Railroad bridge.

-After construction was completed, the population of Kansas City began to grow.